TraderCoin/tradercoin/README.md

 The reward schedule is very fast and vigorous, in order to get the high rate of inflation out of the way as soon as possible.

-* 1st block:  5000 FRAC, premined for support and development
+* 1st block:  5000 TRDR, premined for support and development
-* 2-31: 0 FRAC, zero reward blocks to allow for a fair launch with no instamining while difficulty catches up to network
+* 2-31: 0 TRDR, zero reward blocks to allow for a fair launch with no instamining while difficulty catches up to network
-* 32-1471 (1 day): 40 FRAC, to spur excitement for the first day of mining
+* 32-1471 (1 day): 40 TRDR, to spur excitement for the first day of mining
-* 1472-20191 (13 days): 20 FRAC
+* 1472-20191 (13 days): 20 TRDR
-* 20192-22500(~2 days): 10 FRAC
+* 20192-22500(~2 days): 10 TRDR
-* 22501-22860(6 hours): 20 FRAC bonus round for forking
+* 22501-22860(6 hours): 20 TRDR bonus round for forking
-* 22861-38912(~11 days): 10 FRAC
+* 22861-38912(~11 days): 10 TRDR
-* 38913-40352(1 day): 40 FRAC, to give people that missed out on the first day of mining a final chance to get big blocks
+* 38913-40352(1 day): 40 TRDR, to give people that missed out on the first day of mining a final chance to get big blocks
-* 40353-318230(about 221 days): 1 FRAC (percentage based transaction fees should make it so that average reward is closer to 5-15 coins)
+* 40353-318230(about 221 days): 1 TRDR (percentage based transaction fees should make it so that average reward is closer to 5-15 coins)
-* 318231 and up: 0 FRAC (again, percentage fees mean that significant rewards will still be seen)
+* 318231 and up: 0 TRDR (again, percentage fees mean that significant rewards will still be seen)

 ## Slingshield